Artillery.io Alternative

 Second, it should improve thresholds and failure semantics.
 A pass or fail should mean something precise.
 For example, p95 under 450 ms, error rate under 0.5 percent, sustained request rate above a minimum threshold, and no timeout burst longer than a specific duration.
 These conditions should be easy to define, easy to review, and easy to enforce in automation.
 Teams should not have to reverse-engineer whether a run was acceptable.

 Third, it should improve shareability.
 An engineer should be able to send one link or one report to another engineer and have the result understood quickly.
-This sounds mundane, but it is one of the highest leverage improvements in real organizations.
+This sounds mundane, but it is one of the highest leverage improvements in practice.
 If every discussion starts with “let me explain how I ran it,” the workflow does not scale.

 Fourth, it should improve environment discipline.
 Mature load testing is about controlled experiments, not just traffic generation.
 Which dataset did you use?
 Which environment?
 Which build?
 What concurrency shape?
 Were the downstream services enabled?
 What warm-up happened?
 A better alternative records and surfaces these details so runs are comparable.